seanmull/vimwiki/index.md

 ## In work

 - [X] 15 of typing
+- [ ] 15 vim practice - focus on numbers, vertical movement, f, t, v-mode
+- [ ] Talk to Paul when he gets back.
+7-5:30 for two days btw Oct 27
+- [ ] Talk to Allison to get funds transferred.
 - [ ] Update crowdedhouse with the new query
 - [ ] Study [rabbitMQ](rabbitMQ) pub-sub
 - [ ] Put a deployment plan for macygrey table
 - [ ] Add the listener to OCD, check to see if it was merged
-- [ ] Talk to Allison to get funds transfered.
+- [ ] Learn how to enter and exit vim within terminal with jk
 - [ ] Look over design patterns from fireship io
 - [ ] Go over helpful terminal commands
+- [ ] Test out some better tools to navigate kubernetes.
+Lens, k8 for vim
-- [ ] Look at computer chairs at officemax
+- [ ] Look at computer chairs at office-max
-- [ ] Learn how to enter and exit vim within terminal with jk
 - [ ] [Anniversary ideas](Anniversary ideas)
 - [ ] [List of stuff to move](List of stuff to move)
-- [ ] Test out some better tools to navigate kubernetes.
-Lens, k8 for vim
-- [ ] Talk to Paul when he gets back.
-7-5:30 for two days btw Oct 27

  ## Useful references
 - [Snippets](Snippets)